-If a tooth has been broken or damaged by decay, our dentist will try to fix it with a crown, filling or other treatment.
+If a tooth has been broken or damaged by decay, our dentists will try to fix it with a crown, filling or other treatment.
 A tooth extraction is the removal of a tooth from its socket in the bone.
 If there is too much damage to the tooth, it cannot be repaired.

 How the Procedure Works